 English is a very important section in all clerical exam.
 Be it SBI, CBI, UBI or for that matter even Prathma Bank, Shreyas, or Gurgaon Bank and many more banks, your performance in English will decide your chances of success or failure.
 And to do well in English is more important if you are appearing for the forth coming 11,000 SBI clerk vacancies exam.
 As there would be very stiff competition.
 Let's see how you can prepare for different English section:

 Paragraph based questions: It is also known as reading comprehension or unseen paragraph.
 Believe it or not but this is the most scoring section and normally it would have around 12-15 questions based on it, including similar and opposites words.
 And you can as many correct marks as the no. of questions.
 But how to do it?
 The first thing is that don't judge a paragraph by its length.
 Most of the candidates see the a paragraph length, which is always lengthy and they don't even approach.
 This is wrong.
-9 times our of 10 are really simple and once you read it with calm you would be able to solve those questions.
+9 times out of 10 passage are really simple and once you read it with calm you would be able to solve those questions.
+While you read a sentence, absorb it and do not jump to the next sentence.
+Read freely and not hurriedly.
 As most of the questions are very factual and one should be able to solve them after understanding the crux of the paragraph.
 And as far as its similar and opposite words are concerned, to solve them you don't have to mug a dictionary.
 But to get cent per cent marks, you need to do a lot of practice.
 The best way to do so is to to read newspaper's editorial section daily and at least 3-4 practice paragraph daily.
-I am sure that initially you may not score well in practice papers but let me tell you score will improve gradually.
+I am sure that initially you may not score well in practice papers but let me tell your score will improve gradually.
 Reading editorial will also improve your English language as well GK.
 Just do it.
 That's how what I did when I was preparing for CAT.
 And within a span of 2-3 months I was getting good score in CAT practice paper.
 When this method can help in CAT then for sure it would do wonders for clerk exam.
 The bottom line is don't get frightened by paragraph length.